yicao-elina/LLM4Chem-Explainable-synthesis/tests/README_tests.md

 # Tests

 This directory contains preliminary **test cases** and **scripts** for evaluating the LLM engine against gold-standard results.
-It aims to serve as demo for LLM Hackathon for Materials and Chemistry 2025, and how you may use the engine along with `run_eval.py` to evaluate against test cases of your choice.
+It aims to serve as demo for LLM Hackathon for Materials and Chemistry 2025, and how you may use the engine along with `run_eval.py` to evaluate the performance of the engine against known test cases of your choice.

 ---